jruels/docker-fun/labs/04-images/04_images_lab3.md

 This lab demonstrates how to add, change and delete files within a container.
 Students will inspect the changes as they are made to a docker image and it’s impacts on the Union FileSystem.

 Lab Structure - Overview
-1. Inspect Changes in to a docker image and the Union FileSystem
+1. Inspect Changes in a docker image and the Union FileSystem

 ### 1. Inspect Changes in a Filesystem
 Step by Step Guide